bbauska/zombiePolitics/README.md

-society but a populism that harbors a deep disdain for democracy and no longer understands how to define itself outside of the imperatives of capital accumulation, shopping, and the willingness to view more and more individuals and groups as sim­ ply disposable, waste products no longer worthy ofthe blessings of consumption.
+society but a populism that harbors a deep disdain for democracy and no longer understands how to define itself outside of the imperatives of capital accumulation, shopping, and the willingness to view more and more individuals and groups as sim­ ply disposable, waste products no longer worthy ofthe blessings of consumption.</p>

-As moral and ethical considerations are decoupled from the calculating logic and consequences of all economic activity, the horrendous human toll in suffering and hardship being visited upon all segments of the American population is lost in the endless outburst of anger, if not hysteria, promoted by right-wing extremists
+<p>As moral and ethical considerations are decoupled from the calculating logic
+and consequences of all economic activity, the horrendous human toll in suffering and hardship being visited upon all segments of the American population is lost in the endless outburst of anger, if not hysteria, promoted by right-wing extremists